skrattaren/apf.rst/apf.rst

   Note the misspelling of Discworld.

-- "`Object-Oriented Languages, Systems and Applications`_", by Blair, Hutchinson, Gallagher and Shepherd, 1991.
+- **Object-Oriented Languages, Systems and Applications**, by Blair, Hutchinson, Gallagher and Shepherd, 1991.

   "Consider the domain of Colours.
 If we have Red, Green and Blue, but now